 Abstaining from meat for Lent?
-I always crave fish tacos during the Lenten season and wanted to share a simple fish taco recipe that can be made in under 30 minutes.
+I always crave fish tacos during the Lenten season and wanted to share a simple fish taco recipe that you can make in under 30 minutes.

 You might recognize the fish recipe – Lemon Butter Fish.
 Sure, you can eat this fish as an entrée, but take it over the top by slicing it up, and serving it as a filling for tacos.